David Beckham: Celebrity status and commercial partnerships

-From 14 July 2013, Beckham started appearing in adverts for BSkyB advertising their Sky Sports coverage via the Sky Go app.
+From 14 July 2013, Beckham appeared in adverts for BSkyB, advertising their Sky Sports coverage via the Sky Go app.
 In January 2014, Beckham appeared on Late Night with Jimmy Fallon on NBC in the U.S., and in March he made a guest appearance in the BBC's Sport Relief special of Only Fools and Horses.
 He was named one of GQ's 50 best dressed British men in 2015.

-In March 2015 Beckham had the third highest social media rank in the world among sportspeople, behind Cristiano Ronaldo and Lionel Messi, with over 52 million Facebook fans.
-He also has over 57 million Instagram followers, the fourth highest for a sportsperson, behind Cristiano Ronaldo, Messi and Neymar, and the most for a person from the UK.
+In March 2015, Beckham had the third highest social media rank in the world among sportspeople, behind Cristiano Ronaldo and Lionel Messi, with over 52 million Facebook fans.
+He also has over 80 million Instagram followers, the fifth highest for a footballer, behind Cristiano Ronaldo, Messi, Neymar and Kylian Mbappé, and the second most for a person from the UK, after Dua Lipa.

-During the 2016 EU referendum, Beckham voiced his opposition to Brexit (the United Kingdom leaving the European Union) stating: "For our children and their children we should be facing the problems of the world together and not alone.
+During the 2016 EU referendum, Beckham voiced his opposition to Brexit, stating: "For our children and their children we should be facing the problems of the world together and not alone.
 For these reasons, I am voting to remain."
 Beckham was announced as the new Ambassadorial president of the British Fashion Council on 11 May 2018.
 Prior to the June 2018 vote by FIFA member nations for selecting the hosts of the 2026 FIFA World Cup, Beckham endorsed the North American bid (Canada, Mexico and the United States).

 Beckham's former club LA Galaxy unveiled a statue of him outside of their stadium in March 2019, the first of its kind in the MLS.
-He was subject of prank by his friend James Corden who presented a 'hideous' fake statue before the real one was unveiled.

-In February 2020, Beckham mentioned that he enjoys spending hours assembling Lego pieces.
-In June 2020, Beckham became a minority owner of the London-based esports organization Guild Esports.
+In June 2020, Beckham became a minority owner of the London-based esports organisation Guild Esports.
 In November 2020, EA Sports had an agreement with Beckham to feature him in FIFA 21, in which he would earn £40m from a three-year deal.
 In June 2021, Beckham bought 10% stake of vehicle electrification firm, Lunaz.